webdesigns23/paradox-golf-full-stack-auth/README.md

 ```bash
 npm install
 ```
-# Running Back-end of Application:
+# Running Back-end of Application
-Should run on port 5555 to match proxy in package.json You can run the Flask server with:
+Should run on port 5555 to match proxy in package.json, you can run the Flask server with:
 ```bash
 cd server
 python app.py
 ```
-# Running Front-end of Application:
+# Running Front-end of Application
-To run the React application
+To start the React application:
-2. Start the application
 ```bash
 npm start
 ```